odoo/documentation/point_of_sale/advanced/reprint.rst

 Configuration
 =============

-To activate *Reprint Receipt*, go to :menuselection:`Point of Sales --> Configuration --> Point of sale` and select your PoS interface.
+To activate *Reprint Receipt*, go to :menuselection:`Point of Sale --> Configuration --> Point of sale` and select your PoS interface.

 Under the Bills & Receipts category, you will find *Reprint Receipt*